Seeking Clarity in Sediment Concentration and Sizing Methods?

 Monday, January 12th, 2015, 1:00 pm to 5:00 pm

-To provide a survey of suspended particle (sediment) concentration, size distribution, and dynamics, describe and compare particle sizing technologies and methods, and examine case studies in sedimentology and environmental monitoring.
-Potential audience includes a wide range of environmental scientists, engineers, and regulators interested in learning more about the applications of sediment concentration and sizing methodologies in sedimentology and environmental management.
+Environmental scientists, engineers, and regulators interested in learning more about the applications of sediment concentration and sizing methodologies in sedimentology and environmental management

 The Eighth International Conference on Remediation and Management of Contaminated Sediments will be held January 12-15, 2015 in New Orleans, Louisiana.
-The Conference is organized and presented by Battelle and Sponsors including public-and private-sector organizations active in environmental assessment, remediation and management.
+The Conference is organized and presented by Battelle and sponsors include public and private sector organizations active in environmental assessment, remediation and management.
 Attendance is expected to be 900 to 1,000 scientists, engineers, regulators, remediation site owners, constructors, and other environmental professionals representing universities, government agencies, consultants, and R&D and service firms from approximately 30 countries.